charbelraffoul/ada-website/index.md

 <div class="ds-transition-box">
   <p>
-    We would not give bonuses to—or fire—an entire department because of one team.
-    To see who is really driving the results, we now dive deeper into industries.
+    You wouldn't fire an entire department just because one employee underperformed.
+Yet, looking only at Sectors does exactly that.
   </p>
 </div>